wheatwhole/packgod/README.md

 # To access the site:
 ### wheatwhole.github.io/packgod
-this is the best packgod roast generator youll find on the internet. i spent 4 hours training the AI to sound identical to packgod I made it work on all devices
+this is the best packgod roast generator youll find on the internet.
+- works on all devices
+- will humble any fools in the vicinity
+- high quality and trained AI

 ## planned additions
 - toggles to allow swearing slurs and racism